Homemade Rotisserie Chicken is the best recipe for a flavorful, juicy chicken with crispy skin. Easy roasted with an herb marinade!

 Bundt Pan Rotisserie Chicken

 Prepare chicken with seasonings and marinate as usual.
-Cover bundt pan opening with aluminum foil.
+Cover the bundt pan opening with aluminum foil.
 Prop the whole chicken over the center part, with the center inserted into the cavity of the chicken to hold it up.
-Bake according either slow or fast method (see recipe card) until the internal temperature, measured at thigh, reads 165 degrees.
+Bake according to either the slow or fast method (see recipe card) until the internal temperature, measured at the thigh, reads 165 degrees.

 Brining A Whole Chicken

-For an even juicier, plumper chicken, try brining your chicken before rubbing with the herb seasoning.
-Add 2/3 cup sugar, ¾ cup salt, ½ cup olive oil, 3-4 smashed garlic cloves, and any savory fresh herbs you like to a gallon of warm water.
+For an even juicier, plumper chicken, try brining your chicken before rubbing it with the herb seasoning.
+Add 2/3 cup sugar, ¾ cup salt, ½ cup olive oil, 3-4 smashed garlic cloves, and any savory fresh herbs you like to a gallon of warm water over medium heat.
 Stir until sugar and salt dissolve and then cool to room temperature.
-Place your chicken in mixture and cover.
-Refrigerate in brine 4 hours to overnight.
+Place your chicken in the mixture and cover.
+Refrigerate in brine for 4 hours up to overnight.
 Remove chicken, pat dry, and season with rotisserie seasoning.

 According to FDA Guidelines, the safe minimum internal temperature for chicken is 165 degrees.
 Measure internal temperature by inserting a meat thermometer into the middle of a chicken thigh.